 5. Join machinist associations

 Machinist association websites offer a wide range of resources, job opportunities, apprenticeship opportunities, and more.
-Some of the top associations for machinists are:
+Some of the top associations are:

 Tips for becoming a machinist

 If you are planning to become a machinist, there are a few things you can do to get ahead of the game.

 - Make sure your interests line up with what a machinist does.
 If you like working with machines and machining tools, if you are well organized, have keen attention to detail, and like to craft, build, or repair machinery and mechanized objects, you have the basic tools to become a machinist.

 - Get your high school diploma.
 You typically won’t be able to find a job or an apprenticeship without it.
 Take relevant classes, such as algebra, trigonometry, drafting, shop, etc.